Volcanoes in Ecuador: Taitas y Mamas

 Volcanoes of Ecuador

-Ecuador has, despite being a relatively small country wedged between Colombia and Peru, a total of 48 volcanoes.
-15 on the Galapagos Islands and the rest on the mainland.
+Ecuador, despite being a relatively small country wedged between Colombia and Peru, is home to 48 volcanoes15 on the Galapagos Islands and the rest on the mainland.

-They can be categorized as ‘extinct’ or ‘sleeping’, which means their last eruption dates back more than 12000 years, before the Holocene Era began.
+These volcanoes are categorized as ‘extinct’ or ‘sleeping’ if their last eruption occurred more than 12,000 years ago, before the Holocene Era began.

-Sangay and Reventador being the ones with stronger and more recent activity.
+Sangay and Reventador are currently showing the strongest and most recent activity.

 The Galapagos Islands